-- Arranging the delivery of services and providing emergency services; - Making an initial home visit to the participant's home, as well as periodic home visits as required by the department; - Contacting the companion a minimum of once per week or as specified in the participant's comprehensive plan of care; and - Providing 24-hour oversight and supervision of the adult companion care services, including back-up for the scheduled and unscheduled absences of the companion. - Facilitating a signed written agreement between the companion and the participant which assures that: - The companion's portion of expenses must be at least \$200 per month, but shall not exceed 50 percent of the combined monthly costs which includes rent, utilities and primary telephone expenses; and - Inclusion of any other expenses must be negotiated between the participant and the companion.
-These negotiations must be facilitated by the provider and the resulting agreement must be included in the written agreement and in the participant's POC.
+- Arranging the delivery of services and providing emergency services; - Making an initial home visit to the beneficiary's home, as well as periodic home visits as required by the department; - Contacting the companion a minimum of once per week or as specified in the beneficiary's comprehensive plan of care; - Providing 24-hour oversight and supervision of the adult companion care services, including back-up for the scheduled and unscheduled absences of the companion; and - Facilitating a signed written agreement between the companion and the beneficiary that assures the following: - The companion's portion of expenses must be at least \$200 per month, but shall not exceed 50 percent of the combined monthly costs, which include rent, utilities, and primary telephone expenses; and - Inclusion of any other expenses must be negotiated between the beneficiary and the companion.
+These negotiations must be facilitated by the provider, and the resulting agreement must be included in the written agreement and in the beneficiary's POC.